adambajguz/Typin/README.md

 ## Typin roots in CliFx

-Typin is build based on the source code of [CliFx](https://github.com/Tyrrrz/CliFx), but it has lost of additional features:
+Typin is build based on the source code of [CliFx](https://github.com/Tyrrrz/CliFx), but it has lots of additional features:
 - [interactive mode](https://github.com/adambajguz/Typin/wiki/Interactive-mode) with auto-completion and support for user-defiend shortcuts,
 - [middleware pipeline](https://github.com/adambajguz/Typin/wiki/Middleware-pipeline),
 - [custom directives](https://github.com/adambajguz/Typin/wiki/Defining-custom-directives),